teixeira-fernando/teixeira-fernando/README.md

-### Hi there 👋
+### Hi there, I'm Fernando 👋

+I am a Senior QA Engineer with 5 years of experience developing test automation solutions and test strategies for different projects.
+Self-independent learner and I love to try out and learn new technologies.
+I'm currently learning German, and I love jogging and cycling in my free time.

-My name is Fernando Teixeira.
-I work as a Senior Software Quality Engineer at Verivox.
+I live in Germany and currently work at Verivox.

 #### Find me around the web 🌎: